 Pheromone Products and Natural Remedies

-Most people swear by products like Feliway, a synthetic version of the facial pheromone produced by a cat to mark its territory as safe.
+Many people swear by products like Feliway, a synthetic version of the facial pheromone produced by a cat to mark its territory as safe.
 You can also use it in the cat's carrier prior to a move which can calm them during transit to the new house.
-Similarly, natural remedies such as Bach's Rescue Remedy may help calm your cat, in particular for the first few hours in a new home.
+Similarly, natural remedies such as Bach's Rescue Remedy may help calm your cat, particularly for the first few hours in a new home.
 Speak with your vet about natural solutions before you try herbs or natural tinctures.

 No matter what kind of companion animal you have, adjusting to a new home is tough.
-Knowing your animal and their personality—confident, social or shy—will help you determine what their individual needs are.
+Knowing your animal and their personality—confident, social, or shy—will help you determine what their individual needs are.